Pray, Montana

-Pray is a unincorporated community in Park County, Montana, United States, in the Paradise Valley.
+Pray is an unincorporated community in Park County, Montana, United States, in the Paradise Valley.
 The town was founded in 1907 by Valentine Eggar, an entrepreneur.
 He named it after Congressman Charles Nelson Pray.
 For statistical purposes, the United States Census Bureau has defined Pray as a census-designated place (CDP).
 The CDP does not correspond to the local understanding of the townsite.
-The population of the CDP was 681 as of the 2010 census.
+As of the 2020 census, Pray had a population of 790.
 Pray has a post office with ZIP code 59065, which opened on December 8, 1909.

 The community is located on Highway 540 (East River Road), on the Yellowstone River.
 It is 22 miles from Livingston, and 30 miles from Yellowstone National Park.
 "Pray offers views of the Absaroka Mountain Range in the Gallatin National Forest."

 In 2012, the 5 acres that make up the townsite of Pray were offered for sale by owner Barbara Walker, a photographer, for $1.4 million.
 The town "has been privately owned since it was founded."
 Walker's family began running the town in 1953.